 CSS loading animations may not be supported by some browsers, such as Internet Explorer 9 and Opera Mini.
 If you're not sure if it's supported, tools like Modernizr can tell you if they are.
 For browsers that don't support CSS loading animations, you can use a GIF instead.

 There are a variety of loading animations you can create with CSS.
-Here are the three most common.
+Here are the five most common types, with multiple examples of each.

-The "width" and "height" properties define the size of the loading animation.
+The width and height properties define the size of the loading animation (the entire circle).

 And that's it.
 But remember, your CSS loading animation doesn't have to be that basic.
 Like all things CSS, your imagination controls the possibilities.